mohamadalisaleh/FinalProject/README.md

  - S3 Buckets containers for objects To store your data that you can open it, download it, and move it.
  - IAM Role to specific permssions
- - A bucket polic use to grant access permissions to the bucket .
+ - A bucket policy use to grant access permissions to the bucket .

 ## Working Amazon Lambda function